Solomon Sibley: Retirement and personal life: 1837–1846

 Sibley married Sarah Whipple Sproat Sibley (1782–1851), the only daughter of Colonel Ebenezer Sproat, a veteran of the American Revolutionary War.
 They had eight children, one of whom, Henry Hastings Sibley (b.
 1811), was a territorial delegate from Wisconsin Territory 1848–1849, and from Minnesota Territory 1849–1853, and the first Governor of Minnesota 1858–1860.
 A second son, Alexander H. Sibley (b.
 1817), was the president of the Silver Islet Mining Company which operated a silver mine in Ontario.
 A daughter, Catherine Whipple Sibley, married Charles Christopher Trowbridge, mayor of Detroit in 1834 and unsuccessful candidate for Governor of Michigan in 1837.
+A granddaughter, Frances W. Sibley, was a missionary and served as national president of the Girls' Friendly Society.

 Sibley died in Detroit and is interred in Elmwood Cemetery there.
 Upon his death, many members of the Bar wore a badge of mourning for 30 days.
 Shortly after his death, his widow Sarah built the Sibley House on Jefferson, which still stands.